NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

             pipeline_model_parallel_size=1 \
             prompts=[prompt1,prompt2]

-Prompts in this case should be a list of dictionary examples similar to the ones used during prompt learning.
+Prompts in this case should be a list of dictionary examples like the ones used during prompt learning.
 They should have keys that match the fields specified in the prompt template.
 Fields can be dropped from the prompt dict and their corresponding section of the prompt template will be automatically removed.

 For example, say the prompt template during p-tuning/prompt-tuning looked like: